dpieterse/match2SSO/README.md

 - Download JPL's DE ephemeris file to the software folder. (ftp://ssd.jpl.nasa.gov/pub/eph/planets/Linux/)
 - Download MPC's Observatory codes list to the software folder. (https://www.minorplanetcenter.net/iau/lists/ObsCodes.html)

+## Input & output files
+#### Input
+_match2SSO_ runs on a FITS catalogue of detections.
+For MeerLICHT & BlackGEM, it is best run on the transient catalogues that were produced after difference imaging.

+Other input files that the software needs are mentioned above under "Installation".
+In addition, _match2SSO_ uses MPCORB.DAT (MPC's asteroid database) and COMET.ELEMENTS (JPL's comet database), but these are downloaded when running the script and hence do not need to be pre-downloaded.

+#### Output
+- Solar Sytem Object (SSO) catalogue containing the matches (__sso.fits_).
+SSO catalogue columns and header keywords are listed here: https://www.overleaf.com/read/zrhqwcbkfqns
+- MPC submission file (__submit.txt_), to allow easy submission of the known object detections to the Minor Planet Center.
+Submission files are created, but not submitted automatically.

 ## Running match2SSO
-Run the executable _match2SSO.py_ script from the command line.
+Run the _match2SSO.py_ script from the command line.
 Alternatively, the code is available in a Jupyter Notebook.
 It can be run in three modes:
 - Historic mode: run on existing data.
-- Night mode: runs on a single catalogue.
-Can be run in real time.
 - Day mode: needs to be executed once before the start of an observing night, to allow the night mode to be run in real-time during that night.
 Allows speedy and parallelized processing in night mode.
+- Night mode: run during the observing run (in real time) on a single detection catalogue.
+Needs the products made during the day mode.

+More details on these modes are listed under "Code description" below.

 ### Main command line parameters:
 - ```--mode``` Historic, night or day mode